-The market price of our common stock may fluctuate significantly.

-The market price of our common stock may fluctuate significantly in response to numerous factors, some of which are beyond our control, such as:
+For the two years ended December 31, 2010, the market price of our common stock has fluctuated from a high of \$2.20 per share to a low of \$0.45 per share.
+The market price of our common stock may continue to fluctuate significantly in response to numerous factors, some of which are beyond our control, such as:

-- the announcement of new products or product enhancements by us or our competitors; - · developments concerning intellectual property rights and regulatory approvals; - · variations in our and our competitors' results of operations; - changes in earnings estimates or recommendations by securities analysts, if our common stock is covered by analysts; - · developments in the medical device industry; - · the results of product liability or intellectual property lawsuits; - future issuances of common stock or other securities; - the addition or departure of key personnel; - · announcements by us or our competitors of acquisitions, investments or strategic alliances; and - · general market conditions and other factors, including factors unrelated to our operating performance.
+- the announcement of new products or product enhancements by us or our competitors; - developments concerning intellectual property rights and regulatory approvals; - variations in our and our competitors' results of operations; - changes in earnings estimates or recommendations by securities analysts, if our common stock is covered by analysts; - developments in the medical device industry; - the results of product liability or intellectual property lawsuits; - future issuances of common stock or other securities; - the addition or departure of key personnel; - announcements by us or our competitors of acquisitions, investments or strategic alliances; and - general market conditions and other factors, including factors unrelated to our operating performance.

 Further, the stock market in general, and the market for medical device companies in particular, has recently experienced extreme price and volume fluctuations.
-Continued market fluctuations could result in extreme volatility in the price of our common stock, which could cause a decline in the value of our common stock.
-Price volatility of our common stock might be worse if the trading volume of our common stock is low.
+The volatility of our common stock is further exacerbated due to its low trading volume.
+Continued market fluctuations could result in extreme volatility in the price of our common stock, which could cause a decline in the value of our common stock and the loss of some or all of your investment.

-Some or all of the "restricted" shares of our common stock issued in connection with the Share Exchange or held by other of our stockholders may be offered from time to time in the open market pursuant to an effective registration statement or Rule 144 under the Securities Act, and these sales may have a depressive effect on the market for our common stock.
+Some or all of the "restricted" shares of our common stock issued in connection with our acquisition of SafeStitch LLC, our 2008 and 2010 private placements and the 2010 conversion of all outstanding shares of our preferred stock and shares of restricted common stock held by other of our stockholders may be offered from time to time in the open market pursuant to an effective registration statement under the Securities Act of 1933, as amended, or without registration pursuant to Rule 144 promulgated thereunder, and these sales may have a depressive effect on the market price of our common stock.

-Trading of our common stock is limited and trading restrictions imposed on us by applicable regulations and by lockup agreements we have entered into with our principal stockholders may further reduce our trading, making it difficult for our stockholders to sell their shares.
+Trading of our common stock is limited, and trading restrictions imposed on us by applicable regulations may further reduce trading in our common stock, making it difficult for our stockholders to sell their shares; and future sales of common stock could reduce our stock price.